Fnyasimi/MARS-Update-Pipeline/motif-collections/dm/raw_motifs/README.md

 Downloaded dataset B. The collation was converted to MEME format using a custom script `converter.sh`.

 ## Cis-PB
-The motif collation from the database was downloaded from here on 25 Feb 2020 containing matrix files and TF information in a zip file.
+The motif collation from the database was downloaded from here on 25 Feb 2020 as `Drosophila_melanogaster_2020_02_25_9_06_am.zip` containing matrix files and TF information in a zip file.
 The folder was unzipped and using a custom script `cisbp_converter.sh` the motifs were converted into a MEME format.

 ## Jaspar2020